You might want to see our book excerpt, Eight Ways to Use Video With English Language Learners

 Using film and moving image to enrich ESOL teaching and learning is a very nice listing of different ways to use film with English Language Learners.
 It was written by Cormac Conway and Michaela Salmon.

-David Deubelbeiss shares some nice resources and ideas in his post, Using Silent Video in the EFL Classroom.
+David Deubelbeiss some nice resources and ideas in his post, Using Silent Video in the EFL Classroom.

-I’ve always asked students to watch English movies or television programs as part of their weekly homework, but David Deubelbeiss writes much more thoughtfully about the idea in this post on what he calls Extensive Watching.
+I’ve always asked students to watch English movies or television programs as part of their weekly homework, but David Deubelbeiss writes much more thoughtfully about the idea in post on what he calls Extensive Watching.

 WingClips has organized a huge number of short clips from movies thematically — perseverance, responsibility — and then lets you show them from the site or embed them elsewhere.
 Important caveats to keep in mind before checking it out are that it clearly comes from a religious, and Christian, perspective, so a number of the themes — adultery, for example, you probably just want to skip.
 In addition, it appears to have an exceptionally large number of war-related movie clips (“Machine Gun Preacher”?), but that might be a false impression.
 As in any website, you just have to pick and choose what’s useful.